 Pitchin’ and Flippin’ with Bill Dance and Jimmy Houston

 If you’ve never chucked a fathead minnow with a Shimano rod, thrown a jointed Rapala, or flung a Rebel Craw — if you’ve only ever used flies and a fly rod — then you’ve started in the wrong place.

 That goes double if you want to be a good streamer man.

 I don’t know all the bass stuff, but I have friends who do.
 And I used to be pretty deadly with an ultralight and some live minnows on the local trout.
-I’ve also spent enough time with crankbaits and spinners and learned a few things about what trout chase and why they chase them.
+I’ve also spent enough time with crank baits and spinners, and I learned a few things about what trout chase and why they chase them.

 Streamers are lures.
-And casting them on the Mono Rig is super effective.
+And using the Mono Rig to cast them like you’d throw a Rapala on a gear rod is super effective.

 Why all this works